Where to use Magnetic Lifter?

 - Lifting Magnets use space more effectively.
 Eliminates the need to gauge and increase stacking height

-- Lifting Magnets save labour and time - improves productivity
+- Lifting Magnets save labor and time - improves productivity

-Permanent Magnet Lifters have strong magnetic field path produced by NdFeB Magnetic materials.
+Permanent Magnet Lifters have a strong magnetic field path produced by NdFeB magnetic materials.
 "On" and "Off" of the magnetic path is controlled by turning the lever manually.
 There are shackles on the top of Magnetic Lifter for lifting.

-- The work piece surface (magnetic ferrous surface) and magnet pole surface must be clean and smooth to achieve maximum efficiency.
-Ground and machined surface are ideal but a good clean surface on a ferrous or casting is acceptable provided a sufficiently flat area available for good magnetic contract with the work piece
+- The workpiece surface (magnetic ferrous surface) and the magnet pole surface must be clean and smooth to achieve maximum efficiency.
+Ground and machined surface are ideal but a good clean surface on a ferrous or casting is acceptable provided a sufficiently flat area available for a good magnetic contract with the workpiece

 - Place the magnet on the ferrous surface.
 Unlock the lever by pulling it out and then turn it to the “ON“ position.
 Once it is made “ON”, lock it by releasing it.
 For making it “OFF”, please follow the similar procedure.
 (Do not place on wooden surface OR non-magnetic surface - it will not be possible to operate Lever to “ON” position)